 Teach quorum members their priesthood duties (see Doctrine and Covenants 107:85–88).
 Support them in fulfilling those duties.

 Plan and carry out quorum service and activities (see 10.2.1.3).

 When quorum secretaries are called, they prepare agendas for meetings and take notes.
-They also help the ward clerk or a quorum adviser or specialist keep track of attendance.
+They also help the ward clerk or a quorum adviser keep track of attendance.

 Aaronic Priesthood quorum presidencies meet regularly.
 The quorum president conducts these meetings.
 At least two adults attend—a member of the bishopric, an adviser, or a specialist.
 During these meetings, leaders counsel together and seek revelation about the Lord’s will for their quorum.
 The agenda could include discussion of the following items: